Braves vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman has 65 hits with 18 doubles, a triple, nine home runs, 22 walks and 31 RBI.
+- Freeman has 18 doubles, a triple, nine home runs, 23 walks and 31 RBI (66 total hits).
 He's also stolen six bases.

-- Freeman will look for his 13th straight game with a hit in this contest.
-During his last 10 games he is batting .450 with six doubles, a triple, two home runs, three walks and 11 RBI.
+- Freeman hopes to build on a 13-game hitting streak in this matchup.
+In his last 10 games he is batting .415 with five doubles, a triple, two home runs, three walks and 11 RBI.

 Freeman Recent Games